TUM-NLP/llms-limited-resources2025/README.md

 For consistency with the previous WMT 2022 Shared Task, we also report BLEU for MT.

-We additionally provide this [repository](https://github.com/TUM-NLP/wmt25-lrsl-evaluation) to help with the evaluation.
-It is a fork of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) and can be used to reproduce the baseline results and evaluate other models.
-More details are available on the GitHub repository.
+We provide this [repository](https://github.com/TUM-NLP/wmt25-lrsl-evaluation) to help with the evaluation.
+It is a fork of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) and can be used to reproduce the baseline results and run evaluation script.

 ## Baseline results (development datasets)